 The proxy bidding system allows users to place a maximum bid over the current acceptable bid for any given item.
 With this system, the software will bid on behalf of the user until their maximum bid is reached or they win the lot.
 Most users find the proxy bidding system more enjoyable as they can place the maximum they are willing to pay for an item and let the system handle the bidding for them.
 Your maximum proxy bid amount is kept confidential from other users.

 Generally the auction process will determine the fair market value for any item at that specific moment in time.
 Items tend to sell well below recognized retail levels, and many times well below wholesale; but in fact, competitive bidding will determine current value.
-Most consigners are willing to sell items below value in order to liquidate assets quickly.
+Most consignors are willing to sell items below value in order to liquidate assets quickly.
 One quick tip if you are looking for a great deal; check deep into the listings, because typically less people are looking at these items, sometimes they go well below market value.